Scowluga/q-by-practice/tickerplant/README.md

 - Run `run.applescript`.

 ## Architecture
-Nodes are structured in a directed acyclic graph.
+Processes are structured in a directed acyclic graph.
-At the root of our system there is a tickerplant that receives a feed of trades and quotes.
-The tickerplant publishes this information to a series of other nodes that generate signals and aggregate the data to be published again.
+At the root of this graph is a tickerplant that receives a feed of trades and quotes.
+The tickerplant publishes this information to a series of other nodes that can generate signals and aggregate the data to be published again.

 <img src="https://user-images.githubusercontent.com/19809631/149685943-2f86a141-c2b9-4765-8d8f-091f85d19bbf.png" width=60%>